Shiba Inu

 Breed Overview

 The Shiba Inu is like that charming mate who's friendly but definitely has their own opinions about everything.
-Originally bred in Japan's mountainous regions to hunt birds and small game, these compact dogs have evolved into beloved companions whilst keeping their independent spirit firmly intact.
+Originally bred in Japan's mountainous regions to hunt birds and small game, these compact dogs have evolved into beloved companions whilst keeping their independent spirit intact.

 What strikes you first about a Shiba is their fox-like appearance - those perky triangular ears, pointed muzzle, and that signature curled tail held high like a flag.
 They're beautifully proportioned dogs, weighing between 8-10 kg, with a thick double coat that comes in red, cream, black and tan, or sesame colours.
 All have the distinctive "urajiro" - lighter markings on their chest, belly, and face that give them an almost painted appearance.